novalagung/skeetoverflow/README.md

 Chrome Extension for replacing all reputations on StackOverflow into Jon Skeet unit, for fun 😁.

+A link for anyone who doesn't know who is Jon Skeet is: https://stackoverflow.blog/2018/01/15/thanks-million-jon-skeet

 ## Installation

 1. Clone this repo.